+Hot on the heels of Snapped: Drivers who abuse disabled parks came Disabled man tells of airline woes and 'Elite' flyer refuses to give up seat.
 As these stories illustrate, transportation - whether by car or by plane - is not always straightforward for disabled people.

 Parking in a mobility space without displaying your mobility parking permit is just plain rude yet this is precisely what some thoughtless able-bodied drivers have become accustomed to doing.
 I guess if you were born without a conscience and have no concern for the welfare of others this may seem a reasonable thing to do.

 Little do they know it, but these people are now likely to be exposed on "You've got my Car Park, want my Disability too?" which at last count had over 9,300 "likes".
 Judging by the descriptions on the photographs, it seems there are ignoramuses nearly everywhere - including Whangarei, Auckland, Hamilton, Cambridge, Tauranga, Whakatane, Wanganui, Masterton, Wellington, Christchurch and Arrowtown.